ClaireCJS/clairecjs_bat/BAT-and-UTIL-files-1/docs/audit-music-batch.md

 This script does not use AI image search, choose arbitrary web images, merge tracks, or delete backups.
-Its default normal audit may embed validated lyric/karaoke sidecars after creating backups; use `--no-embed-lyrics` to suppress that behavior.
+Its default normal audit may embed validated lyric/karaoke sidecars after creating backups; use `--no-embed-lyrics` to suppress both parts of that behavior. `--refresh-embedded-lyrics` is the explicit force-refresh form and likewise always handles plain lyrics and timed karaoke together.
 Cover acquisition remains interactive and its built-in default is off.
 For a strictly report-only run, use `--no-interactive --no-embed-lyrics --no-find-cover`. `--find-cover` performs the structured, confirmation-gated MusicBrainz/Cover Art Archive and optional